mmazzarolo/tap-the-number/README.md

 #### Static type checking: Flowtype
 [**Flowtype**](https://flowtype.org/) is a static type checker.
 I've been using it for a while now and it saved me A LOT of time.
 I can't praise it enough.
-Give it a try, or better still stick with it for some days for seeing its real benefits.
+I strongly suggest you to give it a try, or better still stick with it for some days for seeing its real benefits.
 Related dependencies:
 ```json
 "flow-bin": "0.37.4",